1.1. The basics - approach, methods, tools and their interlinkages

 Who is part of the Team Europe approach?

 A partner of the Team Europe approach is any organisation that is not an actor following a Team Europe approach, but who is an external partner to actors following a Team Europe approach in their work.
-They may be an implementing partner or an organisation working with us to deliver the results of the Team Europe Initiatives (e.g. development partners, the private sector, civil society organisations, local authorities in partner countries, the United Nations, the International Labour Organization or the World Bank).
+They may be an implementing partner or an organisation working with us to deliver the results of our initiatives (e.g. national and local development partnersfrom the public, private, academic and CSO sector, local authorities in partner countries, and multilateral partners such as the United Nationsor the World Bank).

 Team Europe is more than the sum of its parts